Nextpoint File Room

 Accessing Files uploaded by Recipients

-- Once the recipient has uploaded files, the requestor will receive an email confirmation.
+- Once the recipient has started to upload files, the requestor will receive an email confirmation.

 - Access uploaded files via DATA File Room folder created via the initial request.